The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 For example, in one case a number of kinds of snack bars were found to be confectionery even though they were not ‘sweetened prepared food’.
 To decide whether or not the products were confectionery the tribunal ended conducted what it described as a ‘multi-factorial’ test.
 This involved looking at a number of different factors including:

-whether the bars were sweet to taste
+whether the bars

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.